exmgr/node-project/README.md

 ## Usage
 - If you are looking for a quick and easy way to setup a new project:

   `npx exmgr/node-project test` where `test` should be the name of your new project

+  Be aware that this will cache dependencies so after an update in this project you'll have to clean the cache and rerun above command to get the latest features.
+You can clean the cache by running `npx clear-npx-cache`

 - If you are looking for a more 'permanent' way to initialize your projects we suggest to donwload and then link the script:
   ```